Refinitiv/refinitiv-ui/documents/src/pages/elements/list.md

 ## Usage

 The easiest way to populate the list is to pass an array of data items to `data` property.
-Items must adhere to the [DataItem](https://github.com/Refinitiv/refinitiv-ui/blob/develop/packages/utils/src/collection/data-item.ts) interface.
+Items must adhere to the [Data Item](./custom-components/utils/data-management#data-item) interface.

 ```javascript
 const el = document.querySelector('ef-list');